The Way We Were (song): Live performances

 Streisand has performed "The Way We Were" on numerous occasions and is often considered to be one of her signature songs.
 On her third live album, One Voice (1986), the single was included alongside a live video of the singer performing it.
-In September 1994, Streisand released The Concert, which also included a live rendition of "The Way We Were" as performed at the Madison Square Garden in Manhattan.
+In September 1994, Streisand released The Concert, which also included a live rendition of "The Way We Were" as performed at Madison Square Garden in Manhattan.
 At a series of live concerts in 1999 and 2000 in Las Vegas, the singer sang several songs from her catalog and was billed as one of her final live performances; the entirety of the event was then included on Timeless: Live in Concert (2000), including the "Introduction" segment which featured "The Way We Were" in addition to "You'll Never Know", "Something's Coming", and a live interview with actress Shirley MacLaine.
 The single was also placed on Live in Concert 2006 (2006) and Back to Brooklyn (2013), with its appearance on the latter consisting of a medley of both "The Way We Were" and "Through the Eyes of Love".